-Yes, driving an RV can be challenging.
-They’re long, wide, and difficult to maneuver.
-Don’t forget—RVs are TALL, too.
-This means when it comes to overhangs, bridges, canopies, and power lines, you have to be careful; RVs and those kinds of things don’t play well together.
+RVs are long, wide, and difficult to maneuver.
+But, don’t forget—RVs are tall, too.
+This means when it comes to overhangs, bridges, canopies, and power lines, you have to be careful; RVs and low clearances don’t play well together.
 Here’s what you can do about it as an RV driver, starting with knowing the exact height of your rig.

 No, really.
 Not how tall does the owner’s manual say it is, how tall is it really?